dialogshift/dialogshift-webchat-sdk/README.md

 #### Chat loading

-Starts when user first time manually or programmatically opens chat window.
+Starts when chat window is manually or programmatically opened for the first time.

 1. SDK loads chat app inside iframe.
 2. Chat establishes connection with a message layer.